 Elevation Gain: -620-ft.

-At the 2.6 mile mark the trail swings to the west and starts the descent to Native Lake.
-The upper reaches of the decent features great views of Mt.
+At 2.6 miles the trail swings to the west and starts descending to Native Lake.
+The upper reaches of the decent feature great views of Mt.
 Massive towering above the valley to the southwest.

 The trail drops on moderately steep switchbacks through a rocky basin scattered with trees and then curves south.
 As you descend the trees thicken.
-At the bottom of the descent a spur trail leads to pretty Native Lake, 3.9 miles from the trailhead.
+At the bottom of the descent a spur trail leads to pretty Native Lake at 3.9 miles.
 The lake sits in a marshy basin surrounded by forest.
 Mt.
 Massive dominates the scene to the southwest.

 Distance from Trailhead: 11.2 miles (round trip)